I will let you in on a little secret regarding getting your child into college.

 Paying more for a “prestigious” education is, for most people, not worth it.

-My husband, who own an IT Staffing firm could tell you.
-When he first started his company about 10 years ago, the majority of applications he saw from near graduating college students were in business or technology.
+My husband, who helps run an IT staffing consulting firm, will tell you.
+About 10 years ago, the majority of applications he saw from near graduating college students were in business or technology.
 In the past five years, however, that has changed dramatically.

 Microbiology.
 Engineering.
 Chemistry.
 Public Relations.
 The list goes on and on.
 These are students from a highly rated university.